Course Content

 Modules

 The CAS RBC is structured into five mandatory thematic modules.
-Each module is made up of a number of sessions, with each session focusing on a specific topic related to the module.
+Each module consists of several sessions, each focusing on a specific topic related to the module.

 Module 1: Foundations of RBC

 The first module introduces and analyses the concept and framework of responsible business conduct.
-It provides a comprehensive overview of the relevant regulatory instruments, with a particular focus on the UN Guiding Principles on Business & Human Rights and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
-The module also examines regulatory developments at the international and national levels, with a dedicated session on the new EU instruments on corporate sustainability due diligence (CSDDD) and corporate sustainability reporting (CSRD).
+It provides a comprehensive overview of the relevant regulatory instruments, focusing on the UN Guiding Principles on Business & Human Rights and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
+The module also examines regulatory developments at the international and national levels, with a dedicated session on the new EU instruments on corporate sustainability due diligence (CSDDD) and corporate sustainability reporting (CSRD), incl. the changes according to the Omnibus package.

 Module 2: Risk-Based Due Diligence